eric-hermosis/learning-dynamics/index.md

 The theory is constructed based on the axiomatic thermodynamic framework proposed by Callen [@callen_thermo].
 Assuming a quasi-static regime, symplectic geometry is used to describe the geometry of the model’s phase space [@cannas_symph], and a Hamiltonian formalism [@arnold_mechanics] is employed to derive the model’s equations of evolution.

-Finally, we utilize these equations to re-derive established optimization algorithms, thereby validating the theory and offering a physical grounding for the learning process.
+Finally, we use these equations to re-derive established optimization algorithms, thereby validating the theory and offering a physical grounding for the learning process.
 This shows that algorithms like momentum-based Stochastic Gradient Descent [@bishop_dl] or regularization techniques like Weight Decay [@krogh_weight_decay] emerge naturally as consequences of the proposed equations of learning.

 ## Model

-The connection between the concepts of information and entropy [@baez_entropy] suggests that learning can be modeled as a thermodynamic process, in which its participants, known as models, evolve based on the information they perceive.
+The connection between the concepts of information and entropy [@baez_entropy] suggests that learning can be modeled as a thermodynamic process, where the participants, known as models, evolve based on the information they perceive.

 A model is a simplified representation of a system, defined by a set of parameters that determine its behavior.
 A specific choice of a set of parameters defines what we will call a configuration.

-We say that a model is differentiable if its configurations are points on a smooth differential manifold such that its learning can be defined in terms of a curve parametrized over it. [@lee_smooth]
+We say that a model is differentiable if its configurations are points on a smooth differential manifold, allowing learning to be defined in terms of a parametrized curve over manifold. [@lee_smooth]

 On the other hand, we will only focus on models that are domain-agnostic, meaning they do not incorporate assumptions about the information they will ingest.
 In this way, the dynamics of their learning can be designed solely in terms of their configurations.